 Use correlation to build a balanced portfolio by combining assets with low or negative correlation.
 This way, you can reduce overall risk while keeping your exposure to opportunities.

-Using the right tools can make tracking correlations easier and faster in your daily trading.
+The right tools are the key for a successful correlation analysis.
+This way, you can make things easier and faster in daily trading.

-Many platforms, such as MetaTrader 5, offer built-in tools to check the correlation between assets.
+Many platforms, such as MetaTrader 5, offer tools you can use to check the correlation between assets.
 You can open a correlation matrix to see how currency pairs, commodities, and indices are moving in relation to each other.

 Several websites provide free correlation calculators that allow you to enter two assets and get their correlation coefficient over different timeframes.